AdobeDocs/journey-optimizer.en/help/using/email/message-tracking.md

     ![](assets/message-tracking-insert-link-perso.png)

-1. Add the URL tracking parameter and select the profile attribute of your choice from the expression editor.
+1. Add the URL tracking parameter and select the profile attribute of your choice from the personalization editor.

     ![](assets/message-tracking-perso-parameter.png)